stanwood/handbook/README.md

 - `Company Accounts` is where our team can access all our shared accounts (Udemy, developer tools, ...)
 - `Payments` is where our team can access our company cards (We limit access to that vault on a need to know basis.)

-For email addresses that contain sensible information, they are in other hidden vaults.
+For email addresses that contain sensitive information, they are in other hidden vaults.

 ### Chrome Extension
 1Password has a very handy Chrome extension, make sure to use it!